Lag BaOmer: Religious

 The most well-known custom of Lag BaOmer is the lighting of bonfires.
 The custom may originate in symbolizing the "spiritual light" brought in to the world by Simeon ben Yochai.
 Some have speculated a connection between the bonfires of Lag BaOmer and the festivals of May Day and Beltane which are celebrated by some European cultures around halfway between the spring equinox and summer solstice on 1 May, and are also celebrated through large bonfires.
-In Germany it is also not uncommon to see rural men go out in the woods to shoot arrows at demons on May Day, this custom seems strangely similar to the bow and arrow theme on Lag BaOmer.
+In Germany it is also not uncommon to see rural men go out in the woods to shoot arrows at demons on May Day, similar to how the bow and arrow is used on Lag BaOmer.

 Throughout the world celebrants gather on the night and during the day of Lag BaOmer to light fires.
 A large celebration is held at the Tomb of Rabbi Shimon bar Yochai and his son Rabbi Eleazar in Meron, where hundreds of thousands usually celebrate with bonfires, torches, song, dancing and feasting.
 In 1983, Rabbi Levi Yitzchak Horowitz of Boston reinstated a century-old tradition among his Hasidim to light a bonfire at the grave of Rabbi Akiva in Tiberias on Lag BaOmer night.
-The tradition had been abandoned due to murderous attacks on participants in the isolated location.
+The tradition had been abandoned due to attacks on participants.
 After the bonfire, the Rebbe delivered a dvar Torah, gave blessings, and distributed shirayim.
 Later that same night, the Rebbe cut the hair of three-year-old boys for their Upsherin.

 For many years, New York based Rabbi Aaron Teitelbaum of Satmar discouraged bonfires, saying it was not the custom to light them outside of the Land of Israel.
 However, when his father Rabbi Moses Teitelbaum instructed him to organize a large bonfire in the Satmar enclave of Kiryas Joel tens of thousands turned up.